 For EOS patients, a definitive fusion surgical procedure occurs once growth is complete.
 In a definitive fusion procedure, fixation systems (metal rods and screws) are implanted into both sides of the patient's spine to stabilize the curve.
-Bone graft may be used to help provide the necessary environment for the body to grow new bone.
-Over time, the operated segment of the spine heals into a solid block of fused bone that cannot bend.
+Bone graft material is placed around the final construct, and as the spine heals, spinal fusion is accomplished through bone growth between the vertebrae.
+Over time, the bone growth permanently fixes the spine in the desired position.